 Susan Bartell, Psy.D.

-Susan Bartell, Psy.D., a member of KIWI’s editorial advisory board, is a nationally recognized psychologist and award-winning author.
+Susan Bartell, Psy.D., a member of KIWI’s editorial advisory board, is a nationally recognized psychologist and an award-winning author.
 She treats children and families in her private practice in Port Washington, New York.